huaweicloud/terraform-provider-hcs/docs/data-sources/vpc_subnets.md

 * `ipv6_subnet_id` - Indicates the ID of the IPv6 subnet (Native OpenStack API).
 * `ipv6_cidr` - Indicates the IPv6 subnet CIDR block.
 * `ipv6_gateway` - Indicates the IPv6 subnet gateway.
-* `tags` - Indicates the key/value pairs which associated with the subnet.